xHarbourCom/vxh/class_ref.md

 * Yield()

 ### Description
 See also Project, IniFile and Form.
-The first form in the Object View is always the Main Form - which is acting at run-time as a gateway between the local OS and our software.
+The first form in the Object View is always the Main Form - which is acting at run-time as a gateway between the local OS and our software.<br>
-The Application's Company, CopyRight, Description and Version properties are holding strings, which are build in the output file, and can be consulted by right-clicking the file and then choosing "Properties".
+The Application's Company, CopyRight, Description and Version properties are holding strings, which are build in the output file, and can be consulted by right-clicking the file and then choosing "Properties".<br>
-The Application's "Set" property group offers the possibility of configurating interactively most properties, which are set via the "SET ..." commands, or the Set\(...\) function, when developing procedural \[x\]Harbour code build with xBuilder.
+The Application's "Set" property group offers the possibility of configurating interactively most properties, which are set via the "SET ..." commands, or the Set\(...\) function, when developing procedural \[x\]Harbour code build with xBuilder.<br>
-The Application's object reference is available from inside all Form objects \- as the value of the Application property of the current Form object.
+The Application's object reference is available from inside all Form objects \- as the value of the Application property of the current Form object.<br>

 ### Info
 * **Category**: vxh class